 Paint manufacturer's specifications identify the appropriate coating system being one priming or etch coat and one coat of oil based undercoat, followed by at least one finish coat.

-The Building Commission suggests that a more durable coating system should be used in areas affected by salt laden air and strong prevailing winds.
+Building and Energy suggests that a more durable coating system should be used in areas affected by salt laden air and strong prevailing winds.

 Inadequate ventilation and condensation